audeta35/nomina-be/readme.md

 # Documentation

-- this project using express js
+- this project using express js and mysql database

 # Instalation